 3rd Grade Virtual Tour of the Westford Museum and more…….

-Take a virtual tour of the Westford Museum’s Revolutionary War, Mills and Quarry exhibit with the members of the Westford Academy Museum Club, This tour based upon the annual 3rd grade museum visit. with extra resources related activities and audio stories from Westford’s history.
+Take a virtual tour of the Westford Museum’s exhibits on the Revolutionary War, mills, and quarries, guided by the members of the Westford Academy Museum Club.
+This tour is based on the annual third-grade museum visit and includes additional resources, related activities, and audio stories from Westford’s history.

 Keyword Search